saeubank/unnamed_vegetable/README.md

 Int, Bool, Closure

 ### Functions
-Let, plus, minus, multiply, geq, leq, equal, not, if/else, recursion
+Let, plus, minus, multiply, geq, leq, equal, less, greater, not, and, or, if/else, recursion

 ## Example